Surface energy: Surface formation energy of a crystalline solid

 For a slab, we have two surfaces and they are of the same type, which is reflected by the number 2 in the denominator.
 To guarantee this, we need to create the slab carefully to make sure that the upper and lower surfaces are of the same type.

 Strength of adhesive contacts is determined by the work of adhesion which is also called relative surface energy of two contacting bodies.
 The relative surface energy can be determined by detaching of bodies of well defined shape made of one material from the substrate made from the second material.
 For example, the relative surface energy of the interface "acrylic glass – gelatin" is equal to 0.03 N/m.
 Experimental setup for measuring relative surface energy and its function can be seen in the video.

-Estimating surface energy from the heat of sublimation
+Estimation from the heat of sublimation

 To estimate the surface energy of a pure, uniform material, an individual region of the material can be modeled as a cube.
 In order to move a cube from the bulk of a material to the surface, energy is required.
 This energy cost is incorporated into the surface energy of the material, which is quantified by:

 where z_{σ} and z_{β} are coordination numbers corresponding to the surface and the bulk regions of the material, and are equal to 5 and 6, respectively; a_{0} is the surface area of an individual molecule, and W_{AA} is the pairwise intermolecular energy.

 Surface area can be determined by squaring the cube root of the volume of the molecule:

 Here, M̄ corresponds to the molar mass of the molecule, ρ corresponds to the density, and N_{A} is the Avogadro constant.